 The thing about summer sleepovers is that they are going to happen.
 How much preparation you’ll need will depend on the ages and number of participants but having a game plan is always a good idea.
 Grade schoolers, tweens and teens are all candidates for sleepovers or slumber parties with their friends.
 Themed or casual, there are some things you can do to ensure that everyone has an unforgettable, fun time.
 Here are three tips from Tailored Living® to help you host the best slumber parties in the neighborhood without driving yourself crazy.
+Keeping your children active and engaged over the summer can be a challenge but with activities like this, and also summer camps like CampNorthStar.com, the summer can be full of fun time spent with their friends.

 - If you have a pool, swimming is a natural, just be sure to have constant adult supervision.
 Beach balls, noodles and float rings can help kids make their own fun.